Hide vs Hid: What is the Difference and Meaning? (2026)

 Yes, hid is a verb.

-The verb hide means to put something in a place where it cannot be seen.
+The word hide means to put something in a place where it cannot be seen.

 Examples